What Is High-Risk Life Insurance and Who Needs It?

 Declined / Uninsurable Extreme risk, terminal illness Standard coverage unavailable

-When an insurer places you in a substandard class, they often use a table rating system — numbered from Table 1 (or A) through Table 10 (or J).
-Each table step typically adds approximately 25% to the standard premium.
+When an insurer places you in a substandard class, they often use a table rating system numbered from Table 1 (or A) through Table 10 (or J).
+Each table step typically adds about 25% to the standard premium.
 So a Table 4 rating means you’re paying roughly double the standard rate.
-Some insurers also apply a flat extra charge — a fixed dollar amount added per $1,000 of coverage — particularly for occupational hazards or temporary risks like a recent surgery.

 Types of Life Insurance Available for High-Risk Applicants